 The sheer diversity of applications and systems in use across your industry is startling – and there’s a very good chance that the company being acquired uses something incompatible with your own.
 You may even find that divisions within your own enterprise are using different tools for the same tasks.

-If your business plans to drop IBM® applications following the completion of the merger, don’t expect Big Blue to do you any favours.
+If your business plans to drop IBM applications following the completion of the merger, don’t expect Big Blue to do you any favors.
 They will almost certainly demand your business signs a full three-year contract, even if the transition takes just one.

 Again, the experience of Origina customers shows that there is a better way.
-By being able to vary the length of IBM® maintenance contracts, customers regain control of their contracts - and budgets.
-As the merger/acquisition progresses, third party IBM® support contracts can be allowed to lapse (or possibly even shortened), ensuring there are no duplicate support provisions in place, and that costs are minimised as far as possible.
+By being able to vary the length of IBM maintenance contracts, customers regain control of their contracts - and budgets.
+As the merger/acquisition progresses, third-party IBM support contracts can be allowed to lapse (or possibly even shortened), ensuring there are no duplicate support provisions in place, and that costs are minimized as far as possible.

 Unfamiliar licensing terms